zenovak/2100-AAA/docs/technical.md

 ### Microservice: Agent Architecture

-The Agent microservice handles the execution of the agent's workflow code, this is done via worker threads.
+The Agent microservice handles the execution of the agent's workflow code, this is done via fastapi's background task, and asyncio's awaitables for LLM API requests.